mark4557/book-library-demo/README.md

     - /book-library-demo
         - /api
         - /client
+3. Make sure you have node.js 20.9.0+ installed.

 ## Running the API
 1. In your terminal, navigate to the `api` directory.
-2. Run `npm install` to install all dependencies.
+2. Type `npm install` to install all dependencies.
-3. Run `npm run` to start the app.
+3. Type `npm run` to start the app.
 4. The following messages should be displayed:
 <pre>
 > api@0.1.0 start